Here’s the full list of all visa-free countries for Nigerians who are international passport holders?

-Though one of the free visa countries for Nigeria, 30 days is the maximum you can stay in Vanuatu, but you’ll need to provide a proof of sufficient funds and return tickets.
+Though one of the free visa countries for Nigeria, 30 days is the maximum you can stay in Vanuatu, but you’ll need to provide proof of sufficient funds and return tickets.

 Vanuatu is a South Pacific Ocean nation.
 The city is home to the Vanuatu National Museum, which explores the nation’s Melanesian culture.

 In total, which countries are visa-free for Nigerian passport holders?